Pre-Congress Workshops

 EMAG Workshop - Introduction to Python for electron microscopists

-Session chair: Tom Slater, Alex Eggeman, Jon Peters
+Scientific Organisers: Tom Slater, Alex Eggeman and Jon Peters

 This workshop is for electron microscopy researchers with little or no coding experience who want to learn, or refresh their understanding of, Python for data acquisition and analysis.
 Participants will be guided through Python basics, including loading and displaying microscope images, and performing image analysis such as segmentation and measurement for TEM and STEM data.
 The workshop will also introduce the wider Python ecosystem, covering packages for hardware control, data acquisition, image and spectral analysis, and specialised tools for atomic-resolution and 4D-STEM datasets, enabling attendees to apply Python effectively to their own research workflows.